 - Employment diversification: Single-employer towns are high-risk.
 Markets with diverse employment across multiple industries are more resilient.

-- Landlord-friendly laws: Eviction timelines, notice requirements, and rent control policies vary significantly by jurisdiction.
+- Landlord-friendly laws: Eviction timelines, notice requirements, and rent control policies vary by jurisdiction.
 Research local landlord-tenant law before buying.

 - Historical appreciation: Look at 10-year price trends, not just recent peaks.
 Consistent, moderate appreciation is more reliable than recent spikes driven by temporary demand.